LoganCook/reporting-producers/README.md

 Run this command to install them if on Debian like system:

-`sudo apt-get intall -y python-dev liblzma-dev`
+`sudo apt-get install -y python-dev liblzma-dev`

 ### Test

-Tests are designed to run with `nosetests`.
+Tests are designed to run with `nosetests` (an optional dependency).
 So you can simply run `nosetests` or with a particular one:

 `nosetests tests/test_plug_slurm.py`